 Spending habits to avoid on vacation

-When trying not to overspend, there are some things that make sticking to a budget difficult.
+There are some things that make sticking to a budget difficult.
 Here are some things to avoid when trying to save over the holidays.

 Never go grocery shopping when you are hungry, right?
 If you know that a mood will make you forget about your budget, do yourself a favor and avoid frivolous spending.

 Only you’re aware of your financial situation and budget.
 Don’t let someone who doesn’t care about your budget be a bad influence on your spending habits.

 Sales can be a great place to save money, but it also poses the threat of overspending.
 If you’re planning on going to a sale, avoid impulse purchases and stick to your budget.